-Jennifer Robin has been coaching physicians for more than 20 years.
-A certified Life Design coach, Robin says she enjoys the engagement and practicality physicians bring to their career development.
+Jennifer Robin has been coaching physicians and facilitating executive development for more than 20 years.
+An industrial and organizational (I/O) psychologist, award-winning author, and expert in great workplace cultures, Robin says she enjoys the engagement and practicality physicians bring to their career development.